biojs/edu/series/details/35_common_patterns.md

 This is a list of common scenarios you might face - may this list be with you.

-### How to have receive a DOM element from the examples?
+### How to "store" a DOM element from the examples?

 `examples/simple.js`